Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Key Challenges and Research Agenda

 \hui{}s draw their strength from the combination of complementary \components{}.
 While this can be beneficial, it also introduces several challenges concerning \textit{visual attention switching}, \textit{transferring content between \components{}}, and \textit{perceptual content synchronization}.

-\ro{Visual attention switching.} Introducing multiple potential visual output components divides the user's attention among each component, increasing mental load~\cite{rashid2012cost}.
-Prior work has investigated such visual attention switches in multi-display environments~\cite{rashid2012factors} and proposed several metrics to potentially reduce strain.
-Although \replace{aHUIs}{\huisubset{}s} can benefit from these insights, their design space is much broader in terms of display layout, enabling display layouts that are unbound by reality.
-Still, current hardware limitations have to be considered, as several works~\cite{eiberger2019effects, grubert2015multifi, normand2018enlarging, wieland2024push2ar} opt for VST AR HWDs to avoid differences in focal planes, which can further increase mental load~\cite{eiberger2019effects}.
+\ro{Visual attention switching.} Introducing multiple visual output components divides the user's attention among each component, increasing mental load~\cite{rashid2012cost}.
+Prior work has investigated such visual attention switches in multi-display environments~\cite{rashid2012factors} and proposed metrics to potentially reduce strain.
+Although \huisubset{}s can benefit from these insights, their design space is much broader in terms of display layout, enabling display layouts that are unbound by reality.
+Still, \add{factors such as distance~\cite{bang2025areading} or} current hardware limitations have to be considered, as several works~\cite{eiberger2019effects, grubert2015multifi, normand2018enlarging, wieland2024push2ar} opt for VST AR HWDs to avoid differences in focal planes, which can further increase mental load~\cite{eiberger2019effects}.
 Overall, more research is required to investigate potential effects and solutions for different display layouts~\cite{knierim2023universal}.

-\ro{Transferring content between \components{}.} \replace{aHUIs often}{\huisubset{}s} mix 2D and 3D content to make use of each \component{}'s strengths.
+\ro{Transferring content between \components{}.} \huisubset{}s mix 2D and 3D content to make use of each \component{}'s strengths.
 While the distribution is often static (\eg determined by the designer of the system), several systems have demonstrated the utility of transferring content from a 2D \component{} to the MR environment~\cite{schwajda2023transforming, wu2020megereality, wang2024user, aigner2023cardiac}.
-Specifically, prior work by Schwajda~et~al.~\cite{schwajda2023transforming} highlights the importance of animations and linking when ``pulling'' content from a 2D \component{} into an MR environment (cf. showing Bézier curves to selected MR content~\cite{hubenschmid2021stream, vock2021idiar}).
+Specifically, prior work~\cite{schwajda2023transforming} highlights the importance of animations and linking when ``pulling'' content from a 2D \component{} into an MR environment (cf. showing Bézier curves to selected MR content~\cite{hubenschmid2021stream, vock2021idiar}).
 Furthermore, recent research in the area of immersive analytics investigated visualization transformations between 2D and 3D~\cite{lee2022design, lee2023deimos}.
-Several transition metaphors have been explored in prior work (\eg ``pulling'' sticky notes from a smartphone~\cite{wu2020megereality}), but further investigations are necessary to standardize and evaluate these techniques~\cite{schwajda2023transforming}.
+Several transition metaphors have been \add{explored~\cite{wu2020megereality,zhao2025spatialtouch} and compared~\cite{rau2025traversing,cools2025comparison}} in prior work, but further investigations are necessary to standardize \remove{and evaluate} these techniques.

 \ro{Perceptual synchronization.} Another challenge is found within the mapping and synchronization of content and interaction across components.
 While prior research has shown that an asymmetry of interaction (\eg decoupling spatial interaction~\cite{sereno2022hybrid}) or information (\eg showing simplified 2D views of 3D content \cite{hollerer1999exploring, iquiapaza2024dear}) can be beneficial, this may come at an increased cost of user perception: For example, how does a 2D interaction affect its 3D equivalent, and how can we communicate this asymmetry?